InsightDataScience/Parsing-Workshop/chapter3/README.md

 Us-South:  :  112
 Us-North:  :  35

-A regex example, just so you have some experience with it
+- A regex example, just so you have some experience with it.
+WAIT, Regex too?!
+That means you can search for lines that begin with a specific word or pattern, and then print their pattern?
+Yes, exactly.
 Consider:
 1 2 3
 4 5 6